stevencombs/retrocombs.github.io/_posts/2020/2020-07-19-tapuino-project.md

   - tap
 ---

 As part of my [Commodore Plus/4 series](https://www.stevencombs.com/plus4), chapter three, of the user's manual, includes a sections on using a datasette and a disk drive.
-In a previous post, I created the [modern replacement for the disk drive](https://www.stevencombs.com/pi1541), now it's time to create a datasette replacement called, the Tapuino.
+In a previous post, I built the [modern replacement for the disk drive](https://www.stevencombs.com/pi1541), now it's time to create a datasette replacement called, the Tapuino.

 "What's a Tapuino," you ask?
 It's an Arduino-based modern replacement for the [Commodore Datasette](https://en.wikipedia.org/wiki/Commodore_Datasette).
 For this project, the [inexpensive Arduino Nano version](https://amzn.to/2ZLXbaL) along with some easy to source electronic components.
 You can learn all about the Tapuino on the [Sweetlilmre's 1337 beef: Building the Tapuino R2](http://sweetlilmre.blogspot.com/2015/03/building-tapuino-r2.html?m=1) blog post.